Instead of changing what you write, give Google a structured-data layer to read.

 Step 2

-Spot the opportunity at a glance
+Spot the opportunity at a glance.

 Search volume and keyword difficulty for identified entities appears right in your CMS—so editors can make informed focus-topic choices without leaving the editor.